 By contrast, there are a few tactics you can use to help serve your ads to people who are looking for the products and services your business provides.

 One tactic is using more specific keyword match types.
-This means using broad match modifier (+straw +baskets), phrase match (“straw baskets”), and exact match keywords ([straw baskets]) when setting up your keyword targeting.
+This means using a broad match modifier (+straw +baskets), phrase match (“straw baskets”), and exact match keywords ([straw baskets]) when setting up your keyword targeting.
 These keyword match types help to make sure your ads are served to individuals entering queries more closely related to your keywords.

 A second valuable tactic is using long-tail keywords.
 This means using a longer phrase like straw baskets for sale, or best straw baskets to buy, instead of just the short-tail keyword straw baskets.
 Using these types of long-tail keywords when setting up your keyword targeting helps you to serve your ads to individuals who have the highest intent of purchasing your product.
 It also helps to minimize the number of irrelevant search terms your ads show for.
 If you also happen to be running an organic search strategy you can meet with that manager to discover how PPC and SEO work together in generating ideal keywords for both sets of marketing strategies.